damir-manapov/simple-proto/README.md

 # ToDo

-* Simulate errors and postponed status update for messaging transport
+- Simulate errors and postponed status update for messaging transport
+- Add ability to postpone message sending
+- Add ability to postpone values resolvancy for messages
+- Move additional queries to views on storage level
+- Data workflows, that defines how to select data given conditions and existing data in collections.
+Examples: how to map profiles to emails, how to do mdm workflows

 ## Prerequisites